 Substantially all of our revenues are comprised of advisory fees we earn from our ETPs.
 These advisory fees are calculated based on a percentage of the ETPs' average daily net assets.
-Our weighted average fee rates by product category are as follows:
+As of the date of this Report, our weighted average fee rates by product category are as follows:

-Commodity & Currency: 37bps Leveraged & Inverse: 87bps International Developed Market Equity: 50bps Fixed Income: 16bps U.S. Equity: 31bps Alternatives: 58bps Emerging Market Equity: 51bps Cryptocurrency: 96bps
+Commodity & Currency: 37bps Leveraged & Inverse: 84bps International Developed Market Equity: 49bps Fixed Income: 16bps U.S. Equity: 31bps Alternatives: 58bps Emerging Market Equity: 59bps Cryptocurrency: 36bps